Codes & Standards - Subscribe

 This is the harmonized ANCE, CSA Group, and UL standard for Enclosed and Dead-Front Switches.
 It is the Fourth edition of NMX-J-162-ANCE, the Eighth edition of CSA C22.2 No. 4, and the Fourteenth edition of UL 98.
-This harmonized standard has been jointly issued February 12, 2016.
+This harmonized standard has been jointly revised on January 16, 2023.
+For this purpose, CSA Group and UL are issuing revision pages dated January 16, 2023, and ANCE is issuing a new edition dated January 16, 2023.

 These requirements cover individually enclosed air switches, rated 4000 A or less at 600 V or less, having all current-carrying parts enclosed, manually operable by means of external handles, and intended to be employed in accordance with the national installation codes listed in Annex A, Ref.
 No. 1.